 James, the Lord’s half brother, helped them understand what was coming.
 What we now know as the Dispensation of Law had been interrupted while the Lord takes from among the Gentiles a people for Himself (the Church).
 In Greek the phrase “taking from” literally means to take out of, or carry away from.
 It denotes an exit, a separation of time, place, and cause.

 After He has taken the Church, James said, the Lord will turn His attention once again to Israel.
 The Temple will be rebuilt and the remaining 7 years of the Dispensation of Law will run their course.
 This is the time we know as Daniels 70th week.
+Here’s a hint that the rapture of the Church will take place before Daniel’s 70th Week begins.
 He concluded by saying the Lord has known for ages that He was going to do this.

 Paul, who was there, explained it to the Church at Rome this way.
 I do not want you to be ignorant of this mystery, brothers, so that you may not be conceited: Israel has experienced a hardening in part until the full number of the Gentiles has come in.
 And so all Israel will be saved, as it is written: “The deliverer will come from Zion; he will turn godlessness away from Jacob.
 And this is (or will be) my covenant with them when I take away their sins.”
 (Romans 11:25-27)

 The Greek word translated “full number” was often used in a nautical sense to define the number of sailors, oarsmen, and soldiers required to man a ship.
 Once a ship had its full number it could set sail for it’s intended destination.
 When it arrived it was said to have “come in.”
 I believe Paul’s intention was to say that the Church has a “full number” and once that number is reached it will set sail for its intended destination, heaven.
-No one on Earth knows this number and that’s why no one will know the day or hour of the rapture in advance.
+No one on Earth knows this number or how close we are to reaching it and that’s why no one will know the day or hour of the rapture in advance.